yannir69/CN-Generator/README.md

 1. Go to https://console.groq.com and log in or sign up.
 2. Create an API key.
-3. In the root folder of this project, copy the file `.env.example` to a new file called `.env`:
+3. In the root folder of this project, open the .env file and paste your API key:

-    `copy .env.example .env`

-4. Open the new .env file and paste your API key:

-    `GROQ_API_KEY=your_actual_key_here`
+    `GROQ_API_KEY=your_key_here`

-5. Start the app as usual:
+4. Start the app as usual:

     `python app.py`